Transformers Provably Learn Algorithmic Solutions for Graph Connectivity, But Only with the Right Data: Introduction

+\paragraph{Learned weights decompose into algorithmic and heuristic channels. } We prove that under natural symmetry assumptions, specifically invariance to relabeling of graph vertices, the weights of a trained Disentangled Transformer decompose into two functionally distinct components (\Cref{thm:w_decomposition}).
+The \emph{algorithmic channel} preserves locality and implements multi-hop composition by computing powers of the adjacency matrix.
+The \emph{heuristic channel} ignores graph structure and instead computes global statistics based on node degrees, predicting connectivity from whether two nodes both have high degree.
+We verify empirically that trained models satisfy the required symmetry, making this decomposition applicable to practical settings (\S\ref{story:algo-heur}).

-\item \emph{Training dynamics.} Our analysis of the training dynamics reveals a sharp dichotomy driven by the data distribution.
-For graphs within the model's capacity (diameter $\leq 3^L$), population gradients suppress the heuristic channel and favor the algorithmic channel that implements matrix powering (\Cref{thm:training-suppresses-J}).
-Conversely, when the distribution contains a significant share of beyond-capacity graphs (diameter $> 3^L$) the gradients instead strengthen the heuristic channel, promoting the simple degree-counting shortcut (\Cref{thm:dynamics}).
+\paragraph{Training dynamics select between channels based on the data distribution. } Our analysis of the training dynamics reveals a sharp dichotomy driven by the data distribution.
+For graphs within the model's capacity (diameter $\leq 3^L$), population gradients suppress the heuristic channel and favor the algorithmic channel that implements matrix powering (\Cref{thm:training-suppresses-J-debug}).
+Conversely, when the distribution contains a significant share of beyond-capacity graphs (diameter $> 3^L$), the gradients instead strengthen the heuristic channel, promoting the simple degree-counting shortcut (\Cref{thm:dynamics}).
 This precise characterization hinges on our exact $3^L$ capacity bound; an asymptotic one, such as the $\mathcal O(\exp(L))$ result from \citet{merrill2025logdepth}, would not yield such clear predictive implications.

-\item \emph{The Data Lever.} These theoretical insights point to a direct mitigation strategy we call the \textit{data lever}: restricting the training data exclusively to within-capacity graphs.
-Our experiments in \S\ref{sec:exp} confirm the effectiveness of this approach, showing that it boosts the algorithmic component and improves out-of-distribution robustness (\Cref{fig:restrict_dt}), and that these benefits transfer successfully to standard Transformer models (\Cref{fig:roberta_restrict_diam}).
+\paragraph{Transformers learns algorithmic solution \emph{with the right data}. } These theoretical insights point to a direct mitigation strategy we call the \textit{data lever}: restricting the training data exclusively to within-capacity graphs.
+Our experiments in \S\ref{sec:exp} confirm the effectiveness of this approach, showing that it boosts the algorithmic component and improves OOD robustness (\Cref{fig:restrict_dt}), and that these benefits transfer successfully to standard Transformer models (\Cref{fig:roberta_restrict_diam}).